 The site analysis coursework will assess students’ ability to apply observational and analytical techniques systematically to describe and evaluate the conditions on and around a future development site in respect to land use, transport networks, history, natural features and service provision.
 The coursework also assesses students ability to apply the skills / software taught on layout, poster design, drawing, sketching, analysing and synthesizing census, and other planning related data in graphical and written form.

-The Charette assesses students’ professional attitudes and time management skills, their team building efforts, engagement with tools and techniques introduced, and their response to formative feedback.
+The site visits and group work assesses students’ professional attitudes and time management skills, their team building efforts, engagement with tools and techniques introduced, and their response to formative feedback.

-The group project requires the development of a development concept and master plan for a substantial site.
-It assesses students’ ability to apply land use planning concepts and design principles taught in lectures and using skills introduced during workshops, creativity sessions and the Charette.
+The group project requires the development of a concept and master plan for a substantial site.
+It assesses students’ ability to apply land use planning concepts and design principles taught in lectures and using skills introduced during workshops, and creativity sessions.
 It also assesses students’ ability in time management and effective group working.
 The group presentation assesses students’ oral presentation skills.
 Projects will be judged by the quality of graphic/written presentation, the quality and originality of the plans, as well as the reasoning and judgement employed for making land use and spatial arrangement decisions.

-Throughout the module and the Charette there will be opportunities for students to receive formative feedback.
+Throughout the module there will be opportunities for students to receive formative feedback.
 Thus oral presentation, team working, problem-solving and creativity skills are nurtured and developed in a non-threatening supportive environment before being assess in the end.